44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Kelsey Stevens Photography

 On their own, gold lanterns exude glamour.
-However, if you pair them with greenery, you'll create more of a natural, effortless look.
-Combine metallic sources of light with green leaves, which is what Pearl Weddings & Events executed here, for an understated yet elegant design.
+However, if you pair them with greenery, you'll create more of an effortless, rustic look.
+Combine metallic sources of light with green leaves, which is what Pearl Weddings & Events executed here, for a design that's both understated and elegant.

 rustic brown lantern with vintage colored glasses on wood table